Stone Head Sculpture – Art Roundup

 Lovemore Mawire, did a beautiful headstone of a chief here, note the detail in the head-dress.

-A little about a Chief
+A little more about an African Chief

 It may seem like we are talking about years ago, but in places surrounding Victoria Falls, Chiefs still preside over areas and make decisions for the people in their territory and assign land for homesteads.

 Here you find homes or settlements that have simple hut structures (or in more modernised areas rough brick homes) that house a complete family, their livestock and their crops.

 If a borehole is installed in the area, it is used by everyone, making it a place to water the cattle, fetch drinking water and catch up on the latest news.

-An activity that will bring this all to life for you is the Village Tour.
+An Activity That Will Bring This all to Life for you is the Village Tour

 If you would like to meet a Chief, learn about the people, history and culture in the area, this is something you should put on your to-do-list when you visit Victoria Falls.